Samuel-Aborah/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete all files in the current working directory that end with ~

 Task 17.
 Tree.
 (102-tree)
 create directories welcome, welcome to and welcome to school.

+Task 19.
+File type: School. (school.mgc)
+Create a magic file 'school.mgc'that command file to detect School